 Your business is growing.
 As you’ve expanded, you’ve gone from one or two vehicles to more than five.
 While adding a few vehicles may not seem like much, whether you realize it or not, your business now operates a fleet.

-Entering the world of fleets means you have to look at things a little differently than before.
+Entering the world of fleet management means you have to look at things a little differently than before.

 Unscheduled breakdowns equal vehicle downtime, which means work is not getting done and the company is not earning money.
-A few extra gallons of fuel used – multiplied by five or more vehicles – really adds up.
+The total cost of a few extra gallons of fuel used – multiplied by five or more vehicles – quickly adds up.

 “Approaching your vehicles from a fleet standpoint will not only reduce related expenses, but increase the efficiency of the assets,” explains Michael Buck, president of MCB Fleet Management Consulting.

-Not looking at your company vehicles as a fleet means you are leaving money on the table, so to speak.
-Taking the time to organize your operation and following some best practices is easier than you think.
+Not looking at your company-owned vehicles as a fleet means you are leaving money on the table, so to speak.
+Taking the time to designate a dedicated fleet manager, organize your operations, and follow some best practices is much easier than you might think.

 “A fleet is often a hidden expense in many small organizations and doesn’t rise to the level of importance until a major incident occurs (e.g., fatality, litigation, lawsuit, failed compliance) that threatens the organization’s reputation or bottom line,” says Steve Saltzgiver, business development director for fleet management consulting firm, Mercury & Associates.